 How can this be so?
-The ensemble is supposed to evolve into statistical equilibrium, with its distribution function uniformly spread out over that entire portion of phase space allowed by the Hamiltonian's constants of motion-a portion of phase space far far larger than $\Delta\Gamma$ -and in the process the entropy is supposed to increase.
-Figure 4.2(b,c) resolves the paradox.
+The ensemble is supposed to evolve into statistical equilibrium, with its distribution function uniformly spread out over that entire portion of phase space allowed by the Hamiltonian's constants of motion-a portion of phase space far, far larger than $\Delta\Gamma$ -and in the process the entropy is supposed to increase.
+Figure 4.2b,c resolves the paradox.
 As time passes, the occupied region becomes more and more distorted.
-It retains its phase-space volume, but gets strung out into a winding, contorted surface [Fig. 4.2(b)] which (by virtue of the ergodic hypothesis) ultimately passes arbitrarily close to any given point in the region allowed by the constants of motion.
+It retains its phase-space volume, but gets strung out into a winding, contorted surface (Fig. 4.2b) which (by virtue of the ergodic hypothesis) ultimately passes arbitrarily close to any given point in the region allowed by the constants of motion.
 This ergodic wandering is called phase mixing.
-Ultimately the physicist gets tired of keeping track of all these contortions of the occupied region and chooses instead to take a coarse-grained $^{10}$ See, e.g., Hawking (1989) and Penrose (1989).

-Fig. 4.2: Evolution of a classical ensemble into statistical equilibrium by means of phase mixing followed by coarse-graining of one's viewpoint. &lt;sup>9Boltzmann committed suicide.
+Ultimately the physicist gets tired of keeping track of all these contortions of the occupied region and chooses instead to take a coarse-grained viewpoint that averages over scales larger than the distance between adjacent portions of the occupied surface, and thereby regards the ensemble as having become spread over the entire allowed region (Fig. 4.2c).
+More typically, the physicist will perform a coarse-grained smearing out on some given, constant scale at all times; and once the transverse scale of the ensemble's lengthening and narrowing phase-space region drops below the smearing scale, its smeared volume and its entropy start to increase.
+Thus, for an ensemble of closed systems it is the physicist's choice to perform coarse-grain averaging that causes entropy to increase and causes the ensemble to evolve into statistical equilibrium.
+The situation is a bit more subtle for an ensemble of systems interacting with a thermal bath.
+The evolution into statistical equilibrium is driven by the interactions.
+Thus, it might appear at first sight that the physicist is not, this time, to blame for the entropy increase and the achievement of statistical equilibrium.
+A deeper examination, however, reveals the physicist's ultimate culpability.
+If the physicist were willing to keep track of all those dynamical degrees of freedom of the bath which are influenced by and influence the systems in the ensemble, then the physicist could incorporate those degrees of freedom into the description of the systems and define a phase space volume that obeys Liouville's theorem and thus does not increase, and an entropy that correspondingly remains constant.
+However, physicists instead generally choose to ignore the microscopic details of the bath, and that choice forces them to attribute a growing entropy to the ensemble of systems bathed by the bath and regard the ensemble as approaching statistical equilibrium.
+When one reexamines these issues in quantum mechanical language, one discovers that